FuelLabs/fuel-specs/specs/protocol/abi.md

 - `from`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context if in an internal context; `null` otherwise.
 - `to`: Hexadecimal representation of the 256-bit (32-byte) contract ID of the callee.
 - `amount`: Decimal string representation of a 64-bit unsigned integer; amount of coins to forward.
-- `color`: Hexadecimal string representation of the 256-bit (32-byte) color of coins to forward.
+- `asset_id`: Hexadecimal string representation of the 256-bit (32-byte) asset ID of coins to forward.
 - `gas`: Decimal string representation of a 64-bit unsigned integer; amount gas to forward; value in register `$rD`.
 - `param1`: Hexadecimal string representation of a 64-bit unsigned integer; first parameter, holds the function selector.
 - `param2`: Hexadecimal string representation of a 64-bit unsigned integer; second parameter, typically used for the user-specified input to the ABI function being selected.